Social Security Embraces DiversityReading Time: 2 Minutes

 Ramadan, which begins on June 6 this year, is the ninth month of the Islamic calendar and is observed by Muslims as a month of fasting to commemorate the first revelation of the Quran.
 This is only one of many different religious celebrations that will take place in America, as we are one of the most diverse countries on the Earth.
 This is what makes us special — this is what makes us strong.

 Social Security embraces diversity.
 We provide benefits for all Americans, regardless of race, religion, or sexual preference.
 You can see that by reading our blog, Social Security Matters.
 We covers issues concerning many different religious and ethnic communities.
-Our articles and guest posts are tagged by topic at http://blog.socialsecurity.gov/.
+Our articles and guest posts are tagged by topic on our blog.

 We also strive to provide everyone with superior service, something that people of all backgrounds can appreciate.
-Social Security rolled out a new service that allows some of our customers to request a replacement Social Security card online using a secure my Social Security account from the comfort of home.
-You can create or log into your personal my Social Security account at www.socialsecurity.gov/myaccount.
+Social Security rolled out a new service that allows some of our customers to request a replacement Social Security card online using a secure, personal my Social Security account from the comfort of home.
+You can create or log into your personal my Social Security account.

 In certain cases, security experts at Social Security will contact you to ensure it is a legitimate application.
 We only issue a replacement card if there’s no suspicion of fraud and only mail it to a verified address.